Justin Moorhouse

-Justin Moorhouse (born 15 May 1970) is an English stand-up comedian, radio DJ and actor from Manchester.
+Justin Moorhouse (born 15 May 1970) is an English stand-up comedian, radio DJ and actor from Ashton-Under-Lyne.
 He appeared in Phoenix Nights, Looking for Eric and Guess The Attendance.
 Moorhouse has also appeared as a guest on the Dave TV series As Yet Untitled with Alan Davies.

 Career

+Born in Ashton-under-Lyne, Moorhouse is the eldest of four children, and was raised in the nearby town of Hyde.

-Moorhouse was a salesman for many years before contacting a comedy club, the Frog and Bucket in Oldham Street, Manchester and performing a stand up comedy routine, aged 29.
+Moorhouse was a salesman for many years before contacting a comedy club, the Frog and Bucket in Oldham Street, Manchester and performing a stand-up comedy routine, aged 29.
 In 2002, he competed in a local comedy competition held at the Southern pub in Chorlton, winning the final held at the Comedy Store Manchester.
 Soon afterwards, he performed in a comedy tour, before getting the role of Young Kenny in Phoenix Nights.
 Although Young Kenny is a Manchester City supporter, Moorhouse himself supports their rivals, Manchester United.

 Moorhouse appeared in the film Looking for Eric as "Spleen".

 From 7 December 2010 to 22 January 2011, he starred in Harold Brighouse's play Zack at the Royal Exchange, Manchester.
 From August 2014 to September 2014, Moorhouse played Dean Upton in Coronation Street.

-In 2014, Moorhouse became the voice of Vimto's Vimtoad.
+In 2014, Moorhouse voiced the "Vimtoad" in an advert campaign for Vimto.

 In 2015 he became the resident compere of the Heatons' Comedy Evening, which took place at the Heatons' Sports Club, Stockport on the first Sunday of every month.